blankenshipj15/NRE7203/docs/html/_sources/index.rst.txt

 ..
-NRE7203 documentation master file, created by sphinx-quickstart on put Exact date.
+NRE7203 documentation master file, created by sphinx-quickstart on put 7/13/25.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 NRE7203 Class Documentation
 ============================

 .. only:: html

-This page contains the documentation for class projects performed during NRE7203 at Georgia Tech with Professor Kotlyar.
+This page contains the documentation for class projects performed during NRE7203 at Georgia Tech with Dr. Dan Kotlyar.

 .. toctree::